-- a) Obtained understanding of key uncertain tax positions; and - b) We along with our internal tax experts - - Read and analysed select key correspondences, external legal opinions / consultations by management for key uncertain tax positions; - Discussed with appropriate senior management and evaluated management's underlying key assumptions in estimating the tax provisions; and - Assessed management's estimate of the possible outcome of the disputed cases.
+- a) Obtained understanding of key uncertain tax positions; and - b) We along with our internal tax experts - - Read and analysed select key correspondences, external legal opinions / consultations by management for key uncertain tax

+Key Audit Matter Response to Key Audit Matter positions; Discussed with appropriate senior management and evaluated management's underlying key assumptions in estimating the tax provisions; and Assessed management's estimate of the possible outcome of the disputed cases.
+Conclusion: Our procedures did not identify any material exceptions.